hassanbazoubandi/EV-ABM/readme.md

 * Preprocessed **zone-level data** at both **hourly** and **5-minute** resolution (**1,362** charging stations with **17,532** charging piles)
 * **Raw station-level data** at **5-minute** resolution (before preprocessing) (**1,682** charging stations with **24,798** charging piles)

+The data directory of this GitHub repository contains the preprocessed zone-level dataset used in [Paper in Spring Nature](https://doi.org/10.1038/s41597-025-04874-4)

 ![avatar](figs/map.png) Figure 1.
 Spatial distribution of **1,682** public charging stations and **24,798** charging piles in the UrbanEV dataset.

 ## Files